Halqasim/Halqasim/README.md

 - 👋 Hi, I’m @Halqasim
 - 👀 I’m interested in devoloping games & cyberSecurity
-- 🌱 I’m currently learning java programming lnguage
+- 🌱 I’m currently learning java programming language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on gitHub
-- 📫 How to reach me via Email
+- 📫 How to reach me ? via Email

 <!---
 Halqasim/Halqasim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.